basharbme/kneetracker/README.md

-# Project Name
+# K N E E T R A C K E R

-TODO: Write a project description
+ KneeTracker is the first sensorised knee rehabilitation device.

-### K N E E     T R A C K E R
+ The device allows patient's to play games in order to improve their lower leg strength.
+In turn, the risk of complication is reduced and the patient is likely to leave hospital sooner.

 ## KneeTracker Installation